omeka/omeka-s-developer/docs/key_concepts/omeka_events.md

 # Events

 Omeka S Events (`Omeka\Event`) extend from `Zend\EventManager\Event`.
 They are triggered in a variety of controllers, views and API actions to allow follow-up actions to be done within Omeka S itself or within modules.
-See [Events]('../reference/events.md') for a full list.
+See [Events Reference](../reference/events.md) for a full list.

 ## Attaching a listener to an event